 No, we can’t avoid antibiotics all the time.
 But some of us end up taking them a bit more often than is necessary.
 Antibiotics basically kill off the good bacteria in our gut, which helps boost digestion and makes us lose weight.
 When you do have to take an antibiotic – or any other strong medicine for that matter – make sure to supplement your gut with loads of probiotic supplements and fermented foods such as kimchi and kefir.

 The good bacteria in our gut are super-essential to weight loss.
 However, our over-polluted, over-stressed environments, coupled with some not-so-healthy foods, means our body finds it increasingly difficult to maintain the micro biomes.
 Enter probiotic supplements, which are an easy way to maintain the gut balance.
 And according to the International Journal of Food Sciences and Nutrition, people who pop a daily probiotic supplement for more than 8 weeks, have lower BMIs and weight than those who don’t.
 Time to work in a new habit, then!

 A simple multivitamin pill may make you lose weight systematically.
 That’s because our body craves all kinds of food when it’s undernourished – sometimes, food that seems to have no connect to any kind of nutrient at all.
 Like chocolate when you are short on magnesium, or calcium when you are jonesing for a soft drink.
 Seriously.

 All those zero-calorie promises make it oh so easy to fall into the diet-soda-for-weight-loss trap.
-But what nobody tells you is that the artificial sweeteners and other chemicals totally mess up your hormones and enzymes, leading to weight gain.
+But artificial sweeteners totally mess up your hormones and enzymes, leading to weight gain.
 How much difference does it make?
 According to the University of Texas, Austin, people who drank diet soda had a 70% greater increase in waist circumferences than those who abstained.
 Convinced yet?